Peter-32/Improve-AutoARIMA-10-Day-Forecast-With-N-Lag-Small-Random-Forest/README.md

 ### Goal

-Run a 10 small random forest times on a univariate time series to predict the next 10 days.
+Run a 10 small random forest times on each of 30 univariate time series to predict the next 10 days.
 Each model predicts one of the days ahead.
 Compare the RMSE to AutoARIMA.
 View the plots of each

 ### Data Sources